Whether you are looking for interesting items from around the globe or gifts that are uniquely San Diego, Balboa Park is a shopper’s paradise.

 Discover San Diego’s coveted secret for art lovers at Spanish Village Art Center.
 Located between the Zoo and theNAT, these quaint buildings and colorful courtyard are home to more than 200 local artisans.
 Independently juried local painters, sculptors, metalsmiths, jewelry designers, clay artists, gourd artists, photographers, printmakers, fiber artists, basket makers, mixed-media artists, glass artists, enamel artists and many more await you.
 Watch daily demonstrations in studios, on the colorful courtyard and visit the onsite glass blowing facility.
 Come watch, learn and shop all in one location daily.
 Admission is free but the experience is priceless.

 The Collectors’ Gallery embodies the Mingei's mission to celebrate human creativity and the belief that useful objects can also be works of beauty.
 The Collectors’ Gallery honors this mission with an exceptional selection of ethically made items from both local and international artists.
-These offer fresh and vibrant items are sure to liven up your home and wardrobe.
+These fresh and vibrant items are sure to liven up your home and wardrobe.
 The store also holds special events, including trunk shows and demonstrations highlighting craft and design from all cultures of the world.
 As the Mingei undergoes its renovations, the Collector’s Gallery has set up shop in Liberty Station.

 Find your own work of art to take home from The Museum Store.
 Items include everything from Frida Kahlo rag dolls to Lumio fabric book lights to an inflatable version of the Scream.
 There’s also a wide selection of books designed to delight any art lover covering topics from master works of Indian painting to that of Bartholomeus Spranger.